Type of horses:

 Third person in any room :£146

 SET TIME transfers from and to Johannesberg airport are charged at £85 each way.
-Private transfers can be arranged on request (please note that these will be carry a higher cost)
+Private transfers can be arranged on request (please note that these will be a higher cost)

 This exciting new ride combines four nights at a new camp built high in the bushveld above the Matlapeng Valley and three nights at Limpopo Valley in Botswana.
 A fantastic combination enabling you to explore the central highlands of the Waterberg massif before moving onto the vast Mashatu Game Reserve in the Tuli Block.